jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 Perhaps this looks like people having [[posts/towards-data-neutrality|ownership of their own data]].
 They could use servers to help make it available to their peers when they are offline but they are never essential to people accessing their own data.

 Your peers, friends, and colleagues could help replicate, host, and process indexes for data they are also interested in.
 A big community corkboard of all the things the group may be interested in.
-In this magic world, anyone could write applications that pull in data from these indexes, making it easy to experiment and just _make_ things that work on the web.
+In this world, anyone could write applications that pull in data from these indexes, making it easy to experiment and just _make_ things that work on the web.

 ---